HymirRules/HOI4_localisation_generator/README.md

-# HOI4_localisation_generator
+# HOI4 Localisation Generator

-Generates a loc file based on your input
+Generates a loc file populated with the ids based on your input file